Chromoprotein/small-projects/README.md

 To do:

-* Skeleton loaders
+* skeleton loaders / suspense

-* Add a logo

-* style the full resolution image page and add a download button
+* add a logo

 * style the 0 results found message

+* add an error page

+* fix the front page image on mobile.
+Also it loads too slowly

+* fix the "undefined" query when returning to the results page but there is no query in the state

+* extract the "search by id" logic into a hook

 ### ToDoList